alhajee/ckan/doc/maintaining/upgrading/index.rst

 .. _upgrading:

 ==============
-Upgrading CKAN
+Upgrading FMLD
 ==============

-This document explains how to upgrade a site to a newer version of CKAN.
-It will walk you through the steps to upgrade your CKAN site to a newer version of CKAN.
+This document explains how to upgrade a site to a newer version of FMLD.
+It will walk you through the steps to upgrade your FMLD site to a newer version of FMLD.

 .. include:: /_supported_versions.rst

 1. Prepare the upgrade
 ======================

-*  Before upgrading your version of CKAN you should check that any custom templates or extensions you're using work with the new version of CKAN.
+*  Before upgrading your version of FMLD you should check that any custom templates or extensions you're using work with the new version of FMLD.
-   For example, you could install the new version of CKAN in a new virtual environment and use that to test your templates and extensions.
+   For example, you could install the new version of FMLD in a new virtual environment and use that to test your templates and extensions.

 * You should also read the :doc:`/changelog` to see if there are any extra notes to be aware of when upgrading to the new version.

-.. warning:: You should always **backup your CKAN database** before upgrading CKAN.
-If something goes wrong with the CKAN upgrade you can use the backup to restore the database to its pre-upgrade state.
-See :ref:`Backup your CKAN database <db dumping and loading>`
+.. warning:: You should always **backup your FMLD database** before upgrading FMLD.
+If something goes wrong with the FMLD upgrade you can use the backup to restore the database to its pre-upgrade state.
+See :ref:`Backup your FMLD database <db dumping and loading>`

-2. Upgrade CKAN
+2. Upgrade FMLD
 ===============

-The process of upgrading CKAN differs depending on whether you have a package install or a source install of CKAN, and whether you're upgrading to a :ref:`major, minor or patch release <releases>` of CKAN.
+The process of upgrading FMLD differs depending on whether you have a package install or a source install of FMLD, and whether you're upgrading to a :ref:`major, minor or patch release <releases>` of FMLD.
 Follow the appropriate one of these documents:

 .. toctree::